 Edinburgh cruise terminal

-Edinburgh cruise port terminal is located in Leith.
-It is three miles from the city center.
-Cruise ships enter Edinburgh cruise port from the estuary of Forth.
-The dock can accommodate ships up to 220 m.
+Smaller-sized cruise ships to Edinburgh dock at the Leith port's cruise terminal.
+It is located approx 3 ml (5 km) from the city center.
+Cruise vessels enter the port from the estuary of River Forth.
+The dock can accommodate vessels with length up to 720 ft (220 m).

-Available at the port are taxis and shuttle buses.
-The parking area in adjacent to Edinburgh cruise port terminal can accommodate up to 450 cars and shore excursion buses.
+- Available at the Leith port are taxis and shuttle buses.
+The port's parking area is adjacent to the cruise terminal and can accommodate up to 450 vehicles (cars and tour buses).

 Edinburgh tours, shore excursions, hotels